rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 Computer operating system, <a href="https://www.debian.org/">Debian</a> <br> Molecular dynamics, <a href="https://www.gromacs.org/">Gromacs</a> <br>
 Microcontroller IDE, <a href="https://docs.arduino.cc/software/ide/">Arduino</a> <br>

-There is lots of good software that is free but not open source.
-I've added a few below.

-Math tools, <a href="https://www.desmos.com/">Desmos</a> <br>
 Technical or scientific documents, <a href="https://www.texstudio.org/">LaTeX</a> <br>

 If you have any more ideas let me know and I will add them.

 ![porridge](/assets/images/porridge.jpg)